swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

 semantics of `update(with:_)` where she has used `insert(_)` seem quite slim.

-The slight change to the result of `remove` are unlikely to affect anyone, but one could consider issuing a warning during migration to inspect the usage if the returned value from `someOptionSet.remove(x)` is not discarded.
+The slight change to the result of `remove` is unlikely to affect anyone, but one could consider issuing a warning during migration to inspect the usage if the returned value from `someOptionSet.remove(x)` is not discarded.